Silent Degradation in OT Systems

 That enlarged set of degradation conditions removes the floor under any disruptive event that reaches the environment, adversarial or otherwise.
 A routine equipment failure, a process upset, or a planned maintenance action hitting unexpected system state all produce worse outcomes in a degraded environment than in a maintained one.

 An adversary crossing a boundary into a maintained environment encounters known architecture, functional recovery paths, and operators who can accurately diagnose and respond.
-The same adversary, crossing into a degraded environment, encounters conditions the operators themselves do not fully understand.
-The restoration path may not exist in the form assumed.
+The same adversary crossing into a degraded environment encounters conditions the operators themselves do not fully understand.
+The recovery path may not exist in the form assumed.
 Manual overrides that have not been exercised may not function as expected.
 Backups that have not been tested may not restore cleanly.

 Where recovery paths have decayed, backups remain untested, and actual system state is unknown, the environment has no foundation.
 Security controls accumulated on top of that condition do not raise the floor.
 They provide the appearance of a floor that does not exist.